mfaulk/mfaulk.github.io/_posts/2024-07-26-pytorch-ae.md

 # Evaluation
 Finally, let's see how it looks.
 The top row of figures are the inputs, and the bottom row are output reconstructions.
 For a bottleneck size of 150, this is about a 5.2:1 data compression.
-Not too shabby.

 ![MNIST Autoencoder Reconstruction](/assets/images/mnist_autoencoder_150_reconstruction.png)